twopirllc/pandas-ta/README.md

 * Has 100+ indicators and utility functions.
 * Option to use __multiprocessing__ when using df.ta.strategy().
 See below.
-* Example Jupyter Notebook under the [examples](https://github.com/twopirllc/pandas-ta/tree/master/examples) directory.
+* Example Jupyter Notebooks under the [examples](https://github.com/twopirllc/pandas-ta/tree/master/examples) directory, including how to create Custom Strategies using the new [__Strategy__ Class](https://github.com/twopirllc/pandas-ta/tree/master/examples/PandaTA_Strategy_Examples.ipynb)
 * A new 'ta' method called 'strategy'.
 By default, it runs __all__ the indicators.
 * Abbreviated Indicator names as listed below.
 * __Extended Pandas DataFrame__ as 'ta'.